 Rating — 1/10

-The Chinese title gets one point for being consistent with its treatment of previous installments in the Cars franchise, but it’s a terrible translation in the first place, with needless additions.
+The Chinese title gets one point for being consistent with its treatment of previous instalments in the Cars franchise, but it’s a terrible translation in the first place, with needless additions.

 敦刻尔克 (Dūn kè ěr kè)